Kararwaldeepak/Kararwaldeepak/README.md

     alt="ResearchGate Profile">
 </a>
 <p align="center">
 The page is finally completed and deployed via repositories.
-Enjoy the terahertz interactive simulations via active hyperlinks, theory, articles, and much more.
+Enjoy the terahertz interactive simulations, theory, articles, and much more.
 </p>

 <p align="center">